CemGultekin1/TakeHome/README.md

+## Brief Answers to Questions
+1. For feature selection, first QR-algorithm is used to get rid of linearly degenerate features.
+Then we use genetic algorithm to pick the best features.
+The genetic algorithm is then followed by a greedy algorithm to find a smaller set of features.
+(See ***Feature Selection***)

+2. We use linear models with L2 regularization.
+First and second halves of a day are modeled with different linear models.

+3. After getting rid of NaN valued rows, the data is not sampled again.
+(See ***Data Pre-Processing***)

+4. We employed 8-fold cross validation.
+The data is split into 8 approximately equal sized parts across days.
+Each part contains consecutive days.
+We repeatedly train on 7 of these and test on 1.
+(See ***Linear Model***)

+5. We provide $R^2$ metrics in ***Results** section.

 ## Brief Overview
 The approach is to use linear models for feature selection and further experiment with a more complex algorithm (xgboost).
 For feature selection, we used genetic algorithm.
 Our results show that around 30 many features provide the best generalization in linear model.
-Our experiments with xgboost models didn't generalize better than linear models.
-The details on xgboost are provided at the end.
+Our experiments with xgboost models didn't generalize better than linear models, so we are not including in the presentation.

 ## Linear Model
 We are minimizing MSE on a subset of data defined as $(X,y)$ with each time instance occupying a row in $X$ and $y$.